On Paper Sustainability

 in this section I will try to give information from different sources related to this problem and suggest some alternatives.

-In the last interview with the curator Ben Goodman, I commented my position about it:
+In the last interview with the curator Ben Gooding, I commented my position about it:

 “Many years ago, working for a newspaper in Barcelona, I was given the task of illustrating an article about the negative effects and the pollution caused by the paper industry.
 I was shocked, not only by the destruction of woodlands, but also by how water and air are poisoned in the process.
 Even paper recycling uses dangerous, carcinogenic chemicals; suicide rates are high in the surrounding areas, not to mention the effects on the environment.
 From that point on I felt it was my duty to only use paper manufactured in a responsible way, chlorine-